Program & Production

 But actions and artifacts are the spark of the arts experience, not the fire.
 The fire comes when creative work comes into meaningful contact with an audience through a channel well-suited to the work.
 And that requires a "program" or "production" – the whole array of actions that make a creative work coherent and connectable to its community.

 In Arts Management, program and production involve the assembly of disparate parts into a coherent "offer" – a good or service that might be recognized and valued by an audience.
-For example, a theater work may have a script and a musical score, but it isn't an arts experience until it becomes a "production" – with the full array of people, money, and stuff required for an audience to experience it.
+For example, a theater work may have a script and a musical score, but it isn't an arts experience until it becomes a "production" – with the full array of people, stuff, and money required for an audience to experience it.

 This is not uniquely a creative or management function, but at best a deep collaboration between those modes of action.